oblivia-simplex/Narrativity/1_joyce.md

 investigation, and accurately account for all that ensues.

-\"When he attempted to speak to her, the patient jumped off the bridge falling some 30 feet into about 20 feet of water.
-There is always a chance therefore that the critical act or change may take place when the observer\'s eyes are withdrawn.\"
+"When he attempted to speak to her, the patient jumped off the bridge falling some 30 feet into about 20 feet of water.
+There is always a chance therefore that the critical act or change may take place when the observer's eyes are withdrawn."

 Yet we must dispassionately observe, measure and record.

-\"Mild plethora of the face ensued, it being divided into three parts,
+"Mild plethora of the face ensued, it being divided into three parts,
 namely: the forehead, fair complected, one; the nose, another, sand present in abundance there admixed with small crustacean shells; and from the nose to chin, exhibiting extensive tooth loss though with roots intact, another.
 Notice the blood tinged fluid coming from mouth.
-Red is warm and radiates across the ground.\"
+Red is warm and radiates across the ground."

 In such a manner, sometimes we come to face what can scarcely be countenanced.

-\"It may happen that we are not aware of all the conditions under which our researches are made.
+"It may happen that we are not aware of all the conditions under which our researches are made.
 Some substance may be present or some power may be in action, which escapes the most vigilant examination.
-Not being aware of its existence, we are unable to take proper measures to exclude it, and thus determine the share which it has in the results of our experiments.\"
+Not being aware of its existence, we are unable to take proper measures to exclude it, and thus determine the share which it has in the results of our experiments."

 Though the outcome be uncertain, may we still presume to have advanced